Axel-ex/Spiderbot/README.md

 ## Contributing

 Pull requests are welcome!
 If you plan a significant change, please open an issue first to discuss what you would like to improve.
 Contributions that add new gaits, improve documentation, or expand hardware support are especially appreciated.
+Also if you have any questions your are welcome to publish them in issues!